 You need to complete and record 100 hours of supervised driving practice (including 10 hours of night driving).
 An easy way to record your hours is with our free

 .
-Once you have completed and filled out your hours, submit your logbook to the Department of Transport and Main Roads at least 12 days before your practical driving test for assessment and verification, and they will contact you with the result.
+Once you have completed and filled out your hours, submit your logbook to the Department of Transport and Main Roads at least 12 business days before your practical driving test for assessment and verification, and they will contact you with the result.
+Important: You cannot take your test until you have received notice from DTMR that your logbook has been approved.

 If you have logged your hours online or on the Learn2go mobile app, you can print out your logbook and submit it as you would a hard copy.